Gzh0821/pvzg_site/src/en/contribution/Sponsor.md

 order: 3
 ---

-## 《PvZ2 Gardendless》官网的赞助者
+## Sponsors of the official website of PvZ2 Gardendless

-特别感谢 <HopeIcon icon="fa-brands fa-bilibili"/> [@普通的一名博客 plunt](https://space.bilibili.com/451272694) 赞助本网站域名。
+Special thanks to <HopeIcon icon="fa-brands fa-bilibili"/> [@普通的一名博客 plunt](https://space.bilibili.com/451272694) for sponsoring this website domain.

 <BiliBili bvid="BV1HE4m1d7nt"/>

-《PvZ2 Gardendless》游戏的开发者 <HopeIcon icon="fa-brands fa-bilibili"/> [@南Garden](https://space.bilibili.com/355909245)对本网站的开发和维护提供了大量的支持。
+<HopeIcon icon="fa-brands fa-bilibili"/> [@南Garden](https://space.bilibili.com/355909245),the developer of the game "PvZ2 Gardendless", has provided a lot of support for the development and maintenance of this website.

-感谢所有对《PvZ2 Gardendless》游戏和官网的支持！
+Thank you for all your support of the PvZ2 Gardendless game and website!